-Net electricity supplied to the grid will be measured every five minutes.
-This data will be hourly recorded by Bauru's COG and sent to the Electricity Trade Chamber (CCEE - Câmara de Comercialização de Energia Elétrica).
-The meter currently selected is model Q1000 supplied by Schlumberger.
+The meter currently selected is model Q1000 supplied by Schlumberger, but it is still subject to change.
 The meter specifications include bi-directional measurement of electricity, which means that it has the capacity to register imported and exported electricity from a determined source.
 The accuracy associated with the Q1000 electricity meter is 0.2%.
+One operating meter (and one backup) will be employed for each small hydro plant, and according to the current engineering plan, these will be located after the electrical transformer.
+Therefore, it will account for transformer losses and register 'net' energy generated (after transmission losses).